microsoft/pai/examples/mxnet/README.md

 ### Note:

 Since PAI runs MXNet jobs in Docker, the trainning speed on PAI should be similar to speed on host.

+We provide a stable docker image by adding the data to the image.
+If you want to use it, add `stable` tag to the image name: `openpai/pai.example.mxnet:stable`.